Irregular bleeding / periods / menstrual irregularity

 • Bleeding disorders

-• Pregnancy-related issues (early pregnancy bleeding, miscarriage)
+• Pregnancy related issues (early pregnancy bleeding, miscarriage)

 • Pelvic infections (such as pelvic inflammatory disease, PID)